-#12 Payday – The Payday investor is an online investment platform powered by ARM, a Nigerian wealth management company.
-The platform is designed to help users save automatically, your savings is thereafter invested in any of their mutual funds for higher returns.
+The Payday investor is an online investment platform powered by ARM Investment Managers, a Nigerian wealth management company.
+This mobile app helps you invest in array of mutual funds for optimal returns.

 For people who are looking for convenient ways to start saving, investing and accumulating wealth, it is now easier with these fintech initiatives.
 Review the available online savings and investment platforms service providers and choose the one that most address your needs.

 Let me add this: The savings and investment platforms discussed here are based on my review and interview with some users.
 I have listed them in no particular order of ranking.